Published: Last Updated:

 Price: from AUD$987,000 before on-road costs.

-The most expensive new car on sale in Australia is the Lamborghini Revuelto, priced from AUD$987,000 before on-road costs.
-That means, in simple terms, that it would cost you more than $1 million to get one of these in your driveway once on-road costs have been applied.
-That’s also without options, and the general rule of thumb is that owners of these cars spend anywhere from 15-25% of the overall cost of the car on options, so don’t expect to see any of these rolling around the streets of your nearest high-earning suburb for less than $1.2-1.5 million.
+Previously, the most expensive new car in Australia, the Lamborghini Revuelto, now splits the two Ferrari Testarossa variants with an MSRP of AUD$987,000 before on-road costs.
+That means, in simple terms, it would cost you more than $1 million to get one of these in your driveway once on-road costs have been applied.
+That’s also without options, and the general rule of thumb is that owners of these cars spend anywhere from 15-35% of the overall cost of the vehicle on options, so don’t expect to see any of these rolling around the streets of your nearest high-earning suburb for less than $1.2-1.5 million.

-What you get for the money, however, is the fastest car that we’ve ever driven.
-The 6.5-litre V12 plug-in hybrid powertrain produces 747 kW (1,001 hp) of power, launching the Revuelto from 0-100km/h in 2.5 seconds.
-However, it’s not the acceleration that was the most impressive thing about the car; it was the top speed.
-During our drive at Sydney Motorsport Park, we saw 294km/h down the front straight!
+What you get for the money, however, is the fastest car we’ve ever driven.
+The 6.5-litre V12 plug-in hybrid powertrain produces 747 kW (1,001 hp) of power, launching the Revuelto from 0 to 100km/h in 2.5 seconds.
+However, the car’s acceleration is not its most impressive feature; it was its top speed.
+We saw 294km/h down the front straight during our drive at Sydney Motorsport Park!

 - Engine: 6.5-litre V12 plug-in hybrid